gsuuon/model.nvim/README.md

 </details>

-- `:LlmSelect` — Select the response under the cursor.
+- `:Mselect` — Select the response under the cursor.

 <details>
 <summary>